tribblix/build/patches/openjdk24/README.txt

 JDK 24 now that jdk23 has been branched off.

+Cleanup: remove the Studio type linkage block from the gcc header.

 Cleanup: remove the unshuffle_list.txt hunk.

 Cleanup: Enable dtrace probes and libjvm_dtrace by default.